Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate

 Web services make use of the standardized XML messaging system, which is not only easily available over the Web, but also to private networks.
 Anyone interested in following a career lane in web application development must have knowledge about web services.

-Here we have collected top web services interview questions that will help you prepare for your upcoming job interview.
+Here we have collected top web services interview questions and answers that will help you prepare for your upcoming job interview.
 So, here we go:

 Question: Please enumerate the various components of Web services.